dgaydukov/cert-aws/files/sa.md

 * Run Command - easy way to manage your ec2 instances without ssh/bastion.
 All actions made here are recorded by CloudTrail, so you can easily trace what happened
 * Session Manager - browser cli that allow to interact with ec2 without ssh/bastion/opening inbound ports.
 It improves security, cause it doesn't require you to open inbound ssh port (22) to talk with ec2.
 You also don't need to operate bastion host.
+For this to work you should assign a role to ec2 with policy `AmazonEC2RoleforSSM`.
+Internally ssh manager just ssh you as `ssm-user` with root priviledge.

 ###### AWS Config